 Three months had finally passed and I figured Baby was grown up enough to move out of its jug and be separated into bottles.
 I don’t know how my wine felt about it, but I was scared.
 My tastings during each transfer (not always voluntary as I am a bit of a spaz with getting the siphon started) revealed that the stuff was turning out REALLY good.
 What if I contaminate it when I put it into the bottle?
 What if the bottles explode and I lose all my wine?
 What if the corks rot and ruin my batch of boozey goodness?

 I read some more about the bottling process – again cobbling together information from instructions that ranged from lackadaisical simplicity to rocket-science complexity.
 None of this made me feel any better about the process, but it had to be done at some point.
 I cleaned my bottles, bleached them, and then cleaned them a couple more times just for good measure.
 I gave my corker a test run and figured I might as well go for it.

 The bottling went surprisingly smoothly.
 And let me tell you, hammering fat corks into a narrow bottle neck is a great way to work off your frustrations…although I think I did scare the cats with all the pounding.

 It’s been a little over a week since bottling day and, so far, none of the bottles have exploded.
 They’ve now been turned on to their sides and are living in a chilly corner of my bedroom.
 It will be another three months of waiting before the final taste test.
-In the meantime, I’ll have to create some snazzy labels (a possible Sketchbook Saturday idea!).
+In the meantime, I’ll have to create some snazzy labels.

 I also need to get busy drinking some store-bought vino to create some empty containers for my grape wine that is now waiting its turn to be bottled.
 Put that on the To-Do List!